Creamy Vegan Ramen

 4

 Let me preface this post by saying this recipe is NOT meant to be made in a microwave.
-Gone are the days of instant ramen noodles, put down that Styrofoam cup Linda!
-The ramen dishes you hear about today are beautifully crafted noodle bowls, filled to the brim with all the veggies and flavors of the world.
-As always, I’ve taken this trendy dish and put my FoodByMaria vegan stamp on it and let me tell you it’s absolutely fabulous.
-It has all the components of traditional creamy ramen; broth, toppings, and ramen noodles, but each component is prepared vegan style with no compromise on flavor.
+Gone are the days of instant ramen noodles; put down that Styrofoam cup, Linda!
+This creamy vegan ramen is a beautifully crafted noodle bowl filled to the brim with veggies and incredible flavors.
+As always, I’ve taken this trendy dish and put my FoodByMaria vegan stamp on it – think rich, creamy broth, perfectly cooked noodles, and customizable toppings that’ll make you forget all about those instant packages.

-• Versatile: Customize with the veggies you have in your fridge or are trying to use up.
-Add your own toppings to make it your own
+• Versatile: Customize with whatever veggies you have in your fridge and add your own toppings to make it uniquely yours.

 1. Add your Seitan into a small bowl with coconut aminos, hot sauce, and oil.
 Stir and let marinate for 20 minutes.